elenaspb2019/kubernetes-migration/README.md

 Arguments:
 - `.` - working directory.
 - `-f docker/application/Dockerfile` - path to your Dockerfile.
-- `-t exampleapp` - name of created image.
+- `-t exampleapp` - the name of the created image.

-5. Check that new image has appeared.
+5. Check that the new image has appeared.

-To list all images existing in your local registry use [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) command:
+To list all images existing in your local registry, use the [`docker images`](https://docs.docker.com/engine/reference/commandline/images/) command:

 ```bash
 $ docker images